Isaac Rotimi Ajayi

-Issac Rotimi Ajayi (born 20 March 1965) is a Nigerian current Vice Chancellor of Wellspring University, Nigeria.
+Issac Rotimi Ajayi (born 20 March 1965) is a Nigerian physicist who serves as the Vice Chancellor of Wellspring University.

 Early life and education

 Ajayi was born in Ondo State, Nigeria.
 He started his primary education at the St. James' Primary School in Akure and had his secondary education at the Ebun Ogunyimika College, Atosin, Idanre, both in Ondo State, Nigeria.
 He went on to study Physics in the University of Ibadan where he obtained his Bsc in 1983.

 He then went for M.Sc. in Radiation & Health Physics and finally Ph.D respectively in 1990 and 1994 from the University of Ibadan in which he both obtained.

 Career

 Ajayi started his careers as an Assistant Lecturer in Ondo State University in 1990.
 He then became the Professor of Radiation and Health Physics in the Department of Physics and Electronics through a promotions in Adekunle Ajasin University Akungba-Akoko.

 Research

 Ajayi's primary His primary research interest is in Radiation Dosimetry, Radioecology and Radiation Transport. and he has published academic journals globally.

 Ajayi has coauthored/authored at least 50 articles in referenced scholarly journals with 5 books, and more than 20 other publications.